mglowinski93/RaspberryPiControl/README.md

 > 3) `python client.py`

 #### Configuration
-Server IP and PORT, list of pins to control can be set in `app/settings.py` file.
+Server IP and PORT, list of pins to control for client application can be set in `app/settings.py` file.